KHard2Bme/US_Call_Center_Dashboard/README.md

-I will be using python to clean, process, and analyze the dataset (Detailed steps will be shown within the Jupyter Notebook).
+I will be using python to clean, process, and analyze the dataset (detailed steps will be shown within the Jupyter Notebook).

-I will be using Excel to create reports and automated dashboard.
+I will be using Excel to create reports and automated dashboard ( reports and dashboard provided in Call_Center.csv file).

 ### Exploratory Data Analysis
 ---
 Questions the client has that can now be answered.

-1. What is the total number of inbound calls received by call centers for the year 2020?
-By channel?
-By weekday and weekend?
+1. What is the total number of calls received by call center?
+How many calls were received by each call center and percentage? weekday and weekend?</b>

-2. What is the average call duration for all inbound calls for the year 2020?
-Minimum and Maximum duration?
+2. What is the total number of calls received by each channel?</b>

-3. Which call center received the most inbound calls during the year 2020?
-The least inbound calls?
+3. Which day of the month received the most calls?
+The least?</b>

-4. Which sentiment ranks the highest amongst all inbound calls in 2020?
-Highest also by which reason type?

-5. For Los Angeles, the sentiment that ranks the highest is negative which amounts to about 34% of total inbound calls; 4,601 calls out of 13,734.
-Billing questions is the reason type having the majority.

-    - What 5 states and cities contain the highest number of callers who gave a negative sentiment within reason type billing questions?

-6. Denver CO is the call center that has received the least number of inbound calls in comparison to the others; roughly 8% of 2,776 calls.
-The sentiment that ranks the highest is also negative, which amounts for about 33% of total inbound calls; 912 calls out of 2,776.
-Billing questions is the reason type having the majority.

-     - What 5 states and cities contain the highest number of callers who gave a negative sentiment within reason type billing questions?

-7. In regard to response time by call center; below/within/above SLA, below SLA accounts for 25% of all inbound calls.

-    The Los Angeles call center has the highest number of inbound calls which fall below SLA; 3,327 calls at 41%.

-     -	Which calls fall below SLA by channel?
-By weekday and weekend?
-     -	Which calls have a duration of 5 min?
-     -	Which calls have a duration of 45min?
-     -	Which calls have an average duration of 25 min?

-8. The Baltimore MD call center has the second highest number of inbound calls which fall below SLA; 2,768 of calls at 34%.

-   -	Which calls fall below SLA by channel?
-By weekday and weekend?
-   -	Which calls have a duration of 5 min?
-   -	Which calls have a duration of 45min?
-   -	Which calls have an average duration of 25 min?
+4. Which day of the month received the most negatively ranked calls?
+Calls ranked as very negative?</b>
+5. Of the negatively ranked calls on Sept.
+10, which call center received the most calls?</b>
+6. Of the very negative ranked calls on Sept.
+17, which call center received the most calls?</b>
+7. How many total calls are in the Billing Question category?
+How many billing questions make up the negative and very negative categories?</b>
+8. How many total calls are ranked as negative and very negative?
+How many negative and very negative calls were received by the Los Angeles/CA call center?</b>
+9. What is the total number of calls categorized as below SLA, and how many were received by the Los Angeles/CA call center?</b>
+10. Which state has the most calls ranked negative, and what are the top 2 cities?
+Which state has the most calls ranked very negative, amd what are the top 2 cities?</b>

 ## Summary of Findings